Enrico Fermi: Manhattan Project

 To continue the research where it would not pose a public health hazard, the reactor was disassembled and moved to the Argonne Woods site.
 There Fermi directed experiments on nuclear reactions, reveling in the opportunities provided by the reactor's abundant production of free neutrons.
 The laboratory soon branched out from physics and engineering into using the reactor for biological and medical research.
 Initially, Argonne was run by Fermi as part of the University of Chicago, but it became a separate entity with Fermi as its director in May 1944.

 When the air-cooled X-10 Graphite Reactor at Oak Ridge went critical on 4 November 1943, Fermi was on hand just in case something went wrong.
 The technicians woke him early so that he could see it happen.
 Getting X-10 operational was another milestone in the plutonium project.
 It provided data on reactor design, training for DuPont staff in reactor operation, and produced the first small quantities of reactor-bred plutonium.
-Fermi became an American citizen in July 1944, the earliest date the law allowed.
+Fermi and his wife Laura were naturalized as citizens of the United States on 11 July 1944, the earliest date that the law allowed.